Float (parade): Dutch flower parades

 is held every year on the eighth day of the fourth lunar month in Zundert, a small town in the south of the Netherlands.
 In Zundert, and most other Dutch parades, floats are built entirely by volunteers, where hamlets compete with each other to build the most beautiful float, judged by an independent jury.
 Most Dutch flower parades are held in August and September and use mainly dahlia flowers.
 The dahlia fields are kept by volunteers as well.

 Floats in popular culture

 The climax of the movie Animal House (1978) features the protagonists from the title fraternity surreptitiously launching their own float into a parade featuring legitimate entries from many of their rivals.
 The float, a giant decorated cake adorned with the words "Eat Me," later splits open to reveal the parade-destroying "Deathmobile" inside.

 In Ferris Bueller's Day Off (1986) the titular character jumps onto a float during a parade and sings several karaoke numbers to the crowd.

-In the 2011 film Rio the titular character uses the Rio Carnival as a decoy to smuggle his bird friends to the airport so they can escape.
+In the 2011 film Rio the main antagonists use the Rio Carnival as a decoy to smuggle the main character and his bird friends to an abandoned airport so they can be sold on the black market.

 Macy's Thanksgiving Day Parade features in several films including Miracle on 34th Street (1947) and its remakes as well as the 2016 version of Ghostbusters.